krnick/krnick/README.md

 #### Who am I

-JunWei is a malware researcher at Recorded Future Triage Sandbox.
-With a passion for malware analysis, reverse engineering, and threat intelligence.
-Also, I’ve been very involved in open-source projects, previously serving as the lead developer of Quark-Engine, mentor of the GSoC Honeynet project, and package maintainer of Kali Linux.
+JunWei is a malware researcher at Recorded Future Triage Sandbox, interested in the field of reverse engineering, malware analysis, threat intelligence, and developing tools to aid in malware analysis.
+He has been very involved in the security community, previously leading Quark-Engine and mentoring GSoC under the Honeynet Project.
+His research has been presented at various security conferences, including Black Hat Asia, DEFCON BTV, HITB, and ROOTCON.

-Outside of work, I spend time volunteering for the PyCon TW community.
-I have been a member of the Review Board since 2020 and served as the PyCon APAC 2022 Program Chair.
-Contributing to the community and helping to organize the PyCon Taiwan program committee is something I truly enjoy.

-Also, I enjoy sharing my security and malware research through giving talks and have presented at various security conferences such as Black Hat Asia, DEFCON BTV, HITB, and ROOTCON.

 #### Open Source Community